Comprehensive Wisconsin Coverage

 - Vulnerability (0–1): Population and infrastructure susceptibility; incorporates CDC SVI themes and Census demographics

-- Resilience (0–1): Community adaptive capacity; acts as an amplifier rather than a simple divisor
+- Resilience (0–1): Community adaptive capacity; acts as an amplifier reduction in the numerator, not a denominator divisor

 The (2.0 - Resilience) term means: